 Proper training, good nutrition, regular exercise, and lots of love are the keys to preventing aggressive behavior in your dog.

 If you are bitten by someone else’s dog, trust a full-service law firm to protect your interests.

 Dog bites can have serious consequences.
 As a responsible dog owner, you may hesitate to file a claim against the owner of a dog that has bitten you.
 Although it’s rare, even the gentlest dog can react to unanticipated stimuli with tragic results.
 If you’ve been injured by someone else’s dog, you deserve to be compensated, even if the dog that bit you was usually as well-behaved as your own dog.
 Once your medical issues are under control, reach out to an experienced law firm with expertise in dog bite cases.

 Like so many others who have placed their trust in us, you can count on Slater & Zurz LLP to thoroughly evaluate your rights, answer your questions, and recommend the best path forward for you, based on your circumstances and the expertise we’ve developed over the years handling dog-bite cases.
-Our dog bite attorneys have over 40+ years in dog bite cases.
-Call or email our team of seasoned professionals for a free consultation.
+Our dog bite lawyers have over 30+ years in dog bite cases.
+Call our team of seasoned professionals for a free consultation.
 We’re here to serve your legal needs with compassion, dedication, and the drive to win.